How to integrate Google Cloud Composer/OpenLineage

 2. Click Add package to add a custom package.

-3. Under PyPI packages, for Package name, specify the package name:
+3. Under PyPI packages, for Package name, specify the package name.

 openlineage-airflow